 City of Kingston

-The goal of the project is to complete site reconnaissance, design, engineering, and permitting for shoreline improvements on the City's waterfront from the eastern end of the Cornell Building property to the Kingston Lighthouse and to Rotary Park.
-The primary objective of the project is to restore and stabilize the shoreline using bulkhead or sustainable shoreline methods.
+The goal of the project is to complete site reconnaissance, design, engineering, and permitting for shoreline and road improvements on the City's waterfront from the eastern end of the Cornell Building property to the Kingston Lighthouse and to Rotary Park.
+The primary objectives of the project are to restore and stabilize the shoreline using bulkhead or sustainable shoreline methods and to provide public access to the riverfront.
 This shoreline stabilization will mitigate flooding, improve resiliency, and support access from both the land and water.

 Funder(s) & Amounts

 NYS Department of State Local Waterfront Revitalization $197,500

 City of Kingston Local Match $197,500

 The Request for Proposals for an engineering and design consultant was released, and responses were due on September 14, 2018.
 The RFP can be found here: https://www.kingston-ny.gov/rfpsbids

 A design and engineering consultant, Weston & Sampson, was selected, and the contract with them was executed.
 They were given the notice to proceed and began aerial survey in the early winter 2018.
 A project kick-off meeting with city staff, the consultants, and the Department of State took place in December 2018.
 The City identified members of the community to serve on a Project Advisory Committee (PAC), which began meeting in March 2019.
 The PAC met four times between March and September 2019 to discuss the site analysis, breakdown of distinct project areas, and design schematics and alternatives.